-Workplace Accidents
+Workplace Accidents Attorney

 Strong Advocacy After A Workplace Accident

 Given the vast number of different jobs and workplace environments, it is not surprising that the umbrella category of “workplace accidents” can include almost any type of imaginable injury.
 A zoo keeper faces different workplace risks than a construction worker; a construction worker faces different risks than a teacher; a teacher faces different risks than a scuba instructor; and so on.
 And while some professions/professional environments are undeniably more dangerous than others, almost every working employee in New York state has at least one thing in common: if they are injured while on the job, they are rightfully entitled to workers’ compensation benefits.
-However, even where workers’ compensation is an option, you should still strongly consider consulting an attorney to help you evaluate your options.
+However, even where workers’ compensation is an option, you should still strongly consider consulting a workplace accidents attorney to help you evaluate your options.

-DON’T SETTLE FOR LESS
+IF YOU'VE BEEN INJURED AT WORK, DON’T SETTLE FOR LESS

 If you suffered a “work-related” injury, you have two years from the date of accident/injury to file a workers’ compensation injury claim.
 In a perfect world, the process would be fair and uncomplicated.
 Unfortunately, unscrupulous employers may try to shirk responsibility by undermining your claim, or the insurance carrier may try to lowball you.
-In addition, workers’ compensation will only cover medical bills and lost earnings.
-Any pain and suffering you experienced due to your injury will not be covered.

 The general rule regarding workers’ compensation is that it precludes personal injury litigation against your direct employer for workplace injuries.
 Very often, workers’ compensation insurance simply does not adequately compensate you for your injuries.
-You still have options.
-For example, you can potentially pursue a lawsuit where:

 • Your employer doesn’t have any workers’ compensation insurance